 Abstract

-Remarkable advancements in latent diffusion models (LDMs) allow photo-realistic image generation from simple text prompts.
-However, their misuse by malicious actors has raised ethical concerns, particularly regarding facial forgery and privacy violations.
-Therefore, recent studies have proposed anti-customization methods to deal with these problems proactively.
-Unfortunately, their focus on protective performance often results in noticeable perturbations, making them impractical for real-world applications.
-Moreover, these methods struggle to remain effective against common image transformations such as JPEG compression and Gaussian blur.
-In this paper, we propose a novel anti-customization algorithm, dubbed AEGIS, that generates highly imperceptible perturbations while remaining robust to various image transformations.
-We first generate perturbation intensity maps using face-parsing and superpixel-based random perturbation scaling, which spatially control the magnitude of the perturbation updates during the noise optimization process.
-This allows us to arrange adversarial perturbations in perceptually insensitive regions while considering the optimal tradeoff between defense effectiveness and visual imperceptibility.
+Remarkable advancements in latent diffusion models (LDMs) have raised ethical concerns, particularly regarding facial forgery and privacy violations.
+Recent studies have proposed anti-customization methods to deal with these problems proactively.
+Unfortunately, their focus on protective performance often results in noticeable perturbations, making them impractical in the real-world.
+Moreover, these methods struggle to remain effective against common image transformations such as JPEG compression.
+In this paper, we propose a novel anti-customization algorithm, dubbed AEGIS, that conceals highly imperceptible perturbations while remaining robust against image transformations.
+We first generate perturbation intensity maps utilizing face-parsing and superpixel-based stochastic perturbation scaling, which spatially control the magnitude of the perturbation updates during the noise optimization process.
+This allows us to arrange adversarial perturbations in perceptually insensitive regions while considering the optimal trade-off between imperceptibility and defense effectiveness.
 Furthermore, we integrate the Expectation Over Transformation (EOT) to improve robustness against various image transformations.
 Extensive experiments on CelebA-HQ and VGGFace2 demonstrate that our method significantly reduces the visibility of perturbations while maintaining defense performance comparable to that of existing approaches.

 Background